hanahilmy/hanahilmy.github.io/_projects/1_project.md

 ---
 layout: page
 title: BirdClef 2024
 description: Birds serve as key indicators of biodiversity change due to their mobility and diverse habitat needs, making their population changes reflective of ecosystem health.
-Traditional bird surveys are costly and challenging, whereas passive acoustic monitoring (PAM) with machine learning enables extensive, high-resolution sampling, crucial for linking restoration efforts to biodiversity outcomes.
 In this competition, I developed a machine-learning models to identify understudied Indian bird species by their calls, using continuous audio data.
 This is my first true ML competition.
 I scored 0.63 while the no. 1 winners scored 0.69.

 img: assets/img/birdclef.jpeg
 importance: 1